FabricationsHQ - Putting the Words to the Music

 Both sold by the absolute bucketful and are amongst the favourite songs of many, but for me they are everything that's wrong with their respective musical genres.

-ABH is the peak (or trough) of commercial pop-based country foot-tap-a-longs.
+Billy Ray Cyrus' massive success is the pinnacle (or pit) of commercial pop-based country foot-tap-a-longs.

-Europe's hit suffers a similar fate in that it truly is the definitive melodic metal song, but with every cliche' in the book thrown into the mix...
+Europe's hit is one of the most successful and enduring melodic rock/ soft metal songs, but only because every 80's-rock cliche' in the book is thrown into the mix...

-Naff lyric, infectious synth driven melody line (there's that infection again), fast flurry of notes guitar solo, harmony chorus sing-a-long and, visually, the poodle-haired spandex bedecked video that set a template that many would follow.
+melody line on a polyphonic synthesizer, a fast flurry of notes guitar solo, harmony chorus sing-a-long and, visually, the poodle-haired spandex bedecked video that set a template that many would follow.

 The perfect marriage of formula and fashion (of the day).